ashleighbridges/credit_card_fraud/README.md

      return db

-8	Query #1	The following queries data from a Postgres database using the fetchone() method.
+8	Query #a	The following queries data from a Postgres database using the fetchone() method.
 This data is used to populate tables used in Pandas for

                          machine learning analysis